raghuram-gs/web-authentication-authorization/README.md

 **How to make this request?**

-It is the same as the OAuth flow shown above.We just add an additional **scope** *Open Id* in the request.
+It is the same as the OAuth code flow shown above.

+We just add an additional **scope** *Open Id* in the request.

 It then becomes an OAuth(Authorization) and Open Id(Authentication) request

-Refer to the Request/Response highlighted in green:
+Refer to the Request/Response highlighted in green in the diagram below:

 ![](Images/OAuthOpenId.png)